 2. Remove stuck-on messes the right way

-You can also use very hot water and a spatula to scrape off burnt food.
-Pour the water into the pan and let it simmer on the stovetop for 3-5 minutes; allow to cool and scrape.
+You can also use very hot water and a spatula or plastic pan scraper to scrape off burnt food.
+Pour the water into the pan, and let it simmer on the stovetop for 3-5 minutes.
+Allow the water to cool, and gently scrape the pan.
 (Avoid plastic utensils—they won’t be as effective.)

-Unless you want to ruin your nice kitchen towels, you’ll want to dry your cast iron pans with paper towels.
+Unless you want to ruin your nice dish towel, you’ll want to dry your cast iron pans with paper towels.
 If you see black residue, don’t worry, it’s just seasoning.
-Wipe the pan dry with a paper towel, then make sure it’s bone dry by putting it on a low burner to get rid of any leftover moisture before storing.
+Wipe the pan dry with a paper towel.
+Then, place it over a low burner to remove any leftover moisture before storing.
 This will be your best bet to avoid rust.

-If possible, season your pan with every use.
-All you have to do is heat it on the stovetop until it’s smoking, then rub some oil on with a paper towel.
+I talked about seasoning a little already, but here is another way to do it.
+Heat the skillet on the stovetop until it’s smoking.
+Then, rub some oil onto the surface of the pan with a paper towel.
 (Avoid touching the pan with bare hands when you do this!)
 Buff away any excess oil with a paper towel to prevent a sticky, greasy surface from forming.

 If you don’t get around to seasoning your cast iron pan every time you use it, you’ll know when food is sticking or rust is starting to form that it’s time to season.
-Regular maintenance of your cast iron pan will increase its non-stick properties and become less prone to rust.
+Regular maintenance of your cast iron pan will increase its non-stick properties and prevent rust.

 How to Clean a Rusty Cast Iron Pan